Effective-one-body waveforms for extreme-mass-ratio binaries: Consistency with second-order gravitational self-force quasicircular results and extension to nonprecessing spins and eccentricity: Conclusions

 We finally point out that the insight we gained both in Ref.~\cite{Albertini:2022dmc} and here came from a comparison with another formalism.
 We are aware that no model can be self-referential, and we are optimistic that various EMRI models will be available in the near future.
 We hope for more comparisons to flourish in the next years, and that through these interactions we will become ready to decode the harmonies the upcoming detectors will allow us to hear.

 \acknowledgements We thank A.~Pound, N.~Warburton, B.~Wardell, L.~Durkan and J.~Miller for collaboration at an early stage of this work and for sharing with us the 2GSF waveform data.
 We are grateful to P.~Rettegno for technical assistance during the implementation process and to S.~Babak for useful discussions.
 A.A. has been supported by the fellowship Lumina Quaeruntur No. LQ100032102 of the Czech Academy of Sciences.
 A.~A. thanks IHES for hospitality, where part of this work was performed.
 The present research was partly supported by the {\it “2021 Balzan Prize for Gravitation: Physical and Astrophysical Aspects”}, awarded to Thibault Damour.
 R.G.~is supported by the Deutsche Forschungsgemeinschaft (DFG) under Grant No. 406116891 within the Research Training Group RTG 2522/1.
-S. B. acknowledges support by the EU H2020 under ERC Starting Grant, no. BinGraSp-714626 and by the EU Horizon under ERC Consolidator Grant, no. InspiReM-101043372.
+S. B. acknowledges support by the EU H2020 under European Research Council (ERC) Starting Grant, no. BinGraSp-714626 and by the EU Horizon under ERC Consolidator Grant, no. InspiReM-101043372.
 We are also grateful to P. Micca for inspiring suggestions.
-Some calculations were performed on the Tullio server at INFN, Torino. \TEOBResumS{} is developed open source and publicly available at { \url{https://bitbucket.org/eob_ihes/teobresums/src/master/}} .
-The code uses semantic versioning and the versions (\texttt{v?.?.?}) used in this work correspond to the code tags on the master branch. \TEOBResumS{} can also be installed via \verb#pip install teobresums#.
-The code is interfaced to state-of-art gravitational-wave data-analysis pipelines: \href{https://github.com/matteobreschi/bajes}{bajes}~\cite{Breschi:2021wzr}, \href{https://git.ligo.org/lscsoft/bilby}{bilby}~\cite{Ashton:2018jfp} and \href{https://pycbc.org/}{pycbc}~\cite{Biwer:2018osg}.
+Some calculations were performed on the Tullio server at INFN, Torino.